Skip to main content

 Deterministic

-Agent sees exactly the same knowledge every time
+Deliver exactly the same knowledge every time

 Works with Variables

-Knowledge can include Jinja variables that resolve in context
+Include Jinja variables that resolve at runtime

 Context Mode Limitations